Étienne Pierre Sylvestre Ricard: 1814

 In the Battle of Fère-Champenoise on 25 March 1814, Marmont and Édouard Mortier, duc de Trévise with 17,000 foot, 4,000 horse and 84 guns were defeated by 28,000 Allies, most of whom were cavalry, and 80 guns.
 The French cavalry were overwhelmed, leaving the infantry to be hustled from Soudé to Fère-Champenoise by the Allied horsemen.
 French losses numbered 2,000 killed and wounded plus 4,000 men, 45 guns and 100 caissons captured.
 The Battle of Paris was fought on 30 March by which time Ricard's division numbered only 726 men.
 The 107,000 Allies defeated the 42,000 French defenders who abandoned the capital that evening.
 In consequence, Napoleon abdicated his throne on 6 April.

 Later career

 Under King Louis XVIII, Ricard was awarded the knight's cross of the Order of Saint Louis and given command of the 10th Military District at Toulouse.
 In 1815 he was sent to the Congress of Vienna to convince the Allies that France's army was loyal to Louis XVIII.
 This mission was rendered moot when Napoleon overthrew the Bourbons during the Hundred Days and Ricard traveled to Ghent to join the king in exile.
 In 1817 Ricard was ennobled as a count.
 In the 1823 French invasion of Spain he served as a division commander in Jacques Lauriston's corps.
-He led the Royal Guard infantry division from 1829 to 1831, when he retired from the army.
+He led the infantry division of the Royal Guard from 1829 to 1831, when he retired from the army.
 He died on 6 November 1843 at Recoules, Aveyron, France.
 RICARD is inscribed on the south side of the Arc de Triomphe.